CHR-onicles/remix-i18next-title-bug-reproduction/README.md

 # Remix-i18next title bug reproduction

 This does NOT use the `i18next-fs-backend` package.
-Translations are loaded server side.
+Translations are imported server side.

 ## Issue